CaitlynCarney/video_game_sales/README.md

 I found that genre, year, and platform have an effect on the level of success a game would have.
 Although, it is not perfect, it does give us insight to how much success a game may have.

-With further time I would like to see about getting further data maybe including critic scores, developer, and possibly the amount of time the game was in development.
+With further time I would like to see about getting further data maybe including critic scores, developer, if the game is online or not, multiplayer or solo, and possibly the amount of time the game was in development.

 I recommend utalizing the KNN model to help give insight to a games possible level of success within the industry.